AnastasiaNovikova/CytiadsUserdoc-english/userdocs/source/content/statistics/statistics.rst

    :align: center
    :alt: How to navigate Statistics

-For convenience, the **Статистики**interface is divided into «areas of responsibility»:
+For convenience, the **Statistics** interface is divided into «areas of responsibility»:

 #.
 Report **Search**.
 Helps to quickly find the report you need in the **Statistics** report tree.
 The reports you previously saved can also be found via this search.
 #. **Reports navigation**.
 Contains a list of all report versions that **Statistics** provides.